quangnh-ai/fastapi-assignment/README.md

 ![V1 Celery and Auth](image_readme/celery-auth.png "V1 Celery and Auth")

 ### Optional tasks:
-- Rate limiting: Use Redis and window functions (https://dev.to/dpills/how-to-rate-limit-fastapi-with-redis-1dhf)
+- Rate limiting: Use Redis and window functions (Not implemented yet, base on the idea from this URL https://dev.to/dpills/how-to-rate-limit-fastapi-with-redis-1dhf)
 - 1000 requests per second: Use celery, rabbitmq, Redis and Replica-database (Note implemented yet, presented in diagram)

 ### System Diagram: